microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-post.md

 ### Example 10: Application permissions using user principal name

 Here's an example of a minimal request using application permissions.
-By omitting other properties, the client is implicitly taking defaults from the predefined template represented by `template`.
-When issuing a request with application permissions, a [user](../resources/user.md) must be specified in the `members` collection.
+Because the client omitted other properties, it's implicitly taking defaults from the predefined template represented by `template`.
+You must specify a [user](../resources/user.md)  in the `members` collection for requests with application permissions.

 #### Request